-Have you heard someone mentioning a special Ceremonial Blade Used in Wicca Religion but you haven’t got a clue what this means?
-In this article, I’ll show you what an Athame is, how to use it, and more.
+Have you heard someone mentioning athame but you haven’t got a clue what this means?
+In this article, I’ll show you what it is, how to use it, and more.

 What is Athame Used For